How I Became an Artist

 -- Newport Artists Guild/Newport Art Museum

---Mystic Arts Center, C
+--Mystic Arts Center, Connecticut, Artist Member

 --Connecticut Academy of Fine Arts, Artist Member